AaltoSciComp/scicomp-docs/triton/tut/parallel-shared.rst

 .. admonition:: Abstract

-   * Verify that your program can utilize multiple CPUs.
+   * Verify that your program can use multiple CPUs.

    * Use ``--cpus-per-task=C`` to reserve ``C`` CPUs for your job.